-The contract must be in progress during the student's Semester 6 at MTSA.
+The contract must be in progress by the end of the student's Semester 6 at MTSA.
 All final paperwork must be submitted to MTSA by the end of March in Semester 7.
 Please see Coordinator of Clinical Support for actual calendar date.